The James Miller Student Award

 The Trustees will also consider applications from students for assistance in the period following their year-out.
 This may include full or part funding of course fees for this period.

-For fairness, the Trustees have asked that we restrict the application period to run from the start of the new academic year each autumn until the end of the second full week in November (Friday 16th this year).
-Awards will be announced around the end of November 2012.
+For fairness, the Trustees have asked that we restrict the application period to run from the start of the new academic year each autumn until the end of the second full week in November.

 Completion of award application form accompanied by a letter of support from the Head of Architecture Department or Practical Studies Advisor at the University and completed RIAS Student membership application form (if required).